WESTON AQUEDUCT TRAIL:

 Directions:

-To start from the Potter Road parking area [Western End]; From I-90 take exit 111 to Route 9 E for 2 miles.
+To start from the Potter Road parking area in Framingham [Western End]; From I-90 take exit 111 to Route 9 E for 2 miles.
 Turn left on Edgell Rd and follow north for 2.2 miles to Water St. Head right for 0.5 miles and bear left on Potter St. Parking area on right below the trail.

-To start from the Wayland HS parking area [Center Section]; From I-90 take exit 117 to Route 30 and head right.
+To start from the Wayland HS parking area in Wayland [Center Section]; From I-90 take exit 117 to Route 30 and head right.
 Take your first right on Leggatt McCall Conn, left on Spleen St and right on Old Connecticut Path.
 After 2.4 miles turn left at the entrance for Wayland HS.
 Park on your right next tot eh tennis courts.
 The trail crosses Old Ct Path just past the sports fields.

 The Weston Aqueduct Trail follows the path of the old Weston Aqueduct.
-Opened in 1903, the 13.5 mile aqueduct was designed to deliver water from the Sudbury Reservoir in Southborough to the Weston Reservoir in Weston.
-Starting in Framingham it travels through Wayland and Weston.
+Opened in 1903, the 13.5 mile Aqueduct was designed to deliver water from the Sudbury Reservoir in Southborough to the Weston Reservoir in Weston.
+The Weston Aqueduct Trail begins in Framingham and travels East, through Wayland and Weston to the Weston Reservoir.
 The Hultman Aqueduct opened in 1939 and replaced the Weston Aqueduct, which is now itself a secondary system.

-From Lyman Road [Western End]; The Weston Aqueduct Trail travels West before dead ending into a hillside.
-Heading Northeast the Weston Aqueduct Trail follows atop the grass Aqueduct with a dirt single track through a residential corridor, crossing Westview and McAdams (informational sign) roads out to Edgell Rd.
-Map boards at all street crossings.
+Heading Northeast; The Weston Aqueduct Trail follows atop the grass Aqueduct with a dirt single track through a residential corridor, crossing Westview and McAdams (informational sign) roads out to Edgell Rd.
+Map Boards at all street crossings.
 A crosswalk takes you over to Whiting Rd after 0.6 miles total.

 Note; A path on your right leads to the Little Farms Road parking lot and start of the Carol Getchell Trail.
-This trail travels south along the Sudbury River to Saxonville where you can access the Cochituate Rail Trail .
+This trail travels South, along the Sudbury River to Saxonville, where you can access the Cochituate Rail Trail .
 See Below.

 The Aqueduct crosses the river via a large arched pipe with a narrow pedestrian bridge atop and into Wayland

-Continuing from Framingham [Central Section] The Weston Aqueduct Trail continues into Wayland after crossing a pipe bridge over the Sudbury River.
+Continuing from the Weston Aqueduct Trail in Framingham/Wayland; [Continuing Mileage] The Weston Aqueduct Trail continues East, into Wayland, after crossing a pipe bridge over the Sudbury River.
 The trail then briefly travels aside the Sudbury River Marsh before a long hill climb up to the stone & granite Aqueduct Gate House.
 Next you cross Stonebridge Rd at 2.3 miles where you'll find an informational sign and granite marker.
 Come to another stone & granite Aqueduct Gate House where you'll encounter a steep hill (Caution) down to Route 126 (Old Connecticut Path) at 2.9 miles (Caution no crosswalk).

 Note; Left leads to the Wayland HS parking area.